michaesb/master_thesis_CPOS_System/README.md

-# master thesis CPOS System
+# Master thesis CPOS System
 A repository for the work done during Michael Bitneys master thesis in Space physics This contains multiple datareaders, processing and plotting tools use to further investigate substorms impact on GPS.
+Mainly tested in Linux, but should in theory work with Windows.

 ## Folders